-In Asheville you can have it any way you like it.
+In Asheville, North Carolina, you can have it any way you like it.
 Kick back and ride the trolley, take a taxi, rent a car or see historic sites on a bike taxi, if you're into something unique.

-The city has many innovative transportation options such as the historic trolley in addition to more traditional taxi service and fixed-bus routes.
-This pedestrian-friendly area is perfect for setting your own pace, and the outlying areas offer everything from Segway tours to llama treks.
+The city has many innovative transportation options, such as the historic trolley, in addition to more traditional taxi service and regular bus routes.
+Several pedestrian-friendly areas are perfect for setting your own pace, and the outlying areas offer everything from Segway tours to guided waterfall tours.

 Located 10 miles (approximately 15 minutes) from downtown, AVL is served by major rental car companies as well as a host of other ground transportation providers.

 Asheville is an easy drive from most of the eastern United States.
-It is centrally located in the epicenter of numerous major cities and easily accessible from the following: I-26, I-40 and I-240; U.S. 19/23, 25, 25A, 70, and 74.
+It is centrally located in the epicenter of numerous major cities and easily accessible from the following interstates and highways: I-26, I-40 and I-240; U.S. 19/23, 25, 25A, 70, and 74.

 Considered the nation's most scenic highway, the 469-mile Blue Ridge Parkway winds along the Blue Ridge Mountains, through Asheville and into the entrance of the Great Smoky Mountains National Park.
 Numerous overlooks, roadside exhibits and hiking trails make a trip along the Parkway a delight year-round.
 The Parkway intersects with Asheville at four points: US 25, US 70, US 74 and NC 191.

 See the best of Asheville from aboard a vintage trolley.
-Enjoy a fully narrated tour covering all major points of interest in Asheville including The Grove Park Inn Resort & Spa, Historic Biltmore Village, the downtown shopping and restaurant district, the Asheville Art Museum and art gallery district and much more.
+Enjoy a fully narrated tour covering all major points of interest in Asheville including The Omni Grove Park Inn, Historic Biltmore Village, the downtown shopping and restaurant district, the River Arts District and much more.
 Step off the trolley at any of the convenient stops to shop, dine or sightsee, then re-board and continue the tour.
-Two tours are offered seven days a week.
+Tours are offered seven days a week.
 Purchase your tickets at the Visitor Center.